Jayashree-D/docs/designs/physical-led.md

 Following modules will be updated for this implementation

+ - OpenBMC - meta-phosphor
  - Phosphor-led-sysfs
- - OpenBMC - meta-phosphor

 ## OpenBMC - meta-phosphor

-udev rules is created for physical LED and it will be initiated when the LED GPIO pins are configured in device tree.
+udev rules is created for physical LEDs and udev events will be created when the LED GPIO pins are configured in the device tree.

-udev rules will receive the LED names which are configured in the device tree as arguments and save those names whenever udev events is created.
+udev events will receive the LED names which are configured in the device tree as arguments and send those names to a method in phosphor-led-sysfs using dbus signal, whenever udev events is created.

 ## Phosphor-led-sysfs

 Phosphor-led-sysfs will have a single systemd service which will be started running at the system startup.
-Once the application started, it will invoke a method to handle the udev events which are received from device tree.
+Once the application started, it will invoke a method to handle the LED udev events which are received.

-Based on the udev events, all the LEDs name will be retrieved and dbus path will be created for all the LEDs.
+Based on the LED udev events, all the LEDs name will be retrieved and dbus path will be created for all the LEDs under single systemd service.

 **D-Bus Objects**